smitjja/ArduinoScheduler/README.md

 * (uint16_t) &task_CheckButtonPress - is a pointer (address of) task_CheckButtonPress function to call for this task.

-####Test setup
-I used and Arduino UNO R3 to test this example.
-I have two LEDs wired to digital out D12 and D13 with appropiate resistors and polarity (2k2) to ground.
-I also have a push button wired between digital in D3 and ground(GND).
-Lastly I monitor the USB port using the Arduino environment Serial monitor.
-I have the *baudrate* at *115200* baud in the example.
-This could be modified in the Serial.begin() statement.

-I compiled the code in Arduino 1.6.6 - GCC 4.8.1 on OpenSuSE linux.
-I have used the same scheduler in my own projects in Arduino
-1.5 as well.

 #### SchedulerExample1
 * As stated earlier, the highest priority is assigned to monitor the button in order not to miss it.
 * Counter1 has a priority of 1 and Counter2 has a priority of 4, this will then show that Counter2